coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 with large magic gems: ten diamonds, twenty rubies, thirty fire opals, and forty opals.
 When struck by bright light, the helm scintillates and sends forth reflective rays in all directions from its crownlike, gem-tipped spikes.
-The jewels' functions are as follows:
+The jewels’ functions are as follows:

 -   Diamond: *Prismatic spray* (save DC 20)
 -   Ruby: *Wall of fire*